barmalei/zebkit/src/jekyll/docs.intro.md

 <tr>
 <td>zebkit</td>
 <td>
-The root zebkit package that provides core easy OOP classes and interfaces.
+This is the root zebkit package that provides core easy OOP classes and interfaces.
 </td>
 </tr>